Top of the page

-LDH levels help diagnose lung disease, lymphoma, anemia, and liver disease.
-They also help determine how well chemotherapy is working during treatment for lymphoma.
+LDH levels help find the cause of lung disease, lymphoma, anemia, and liver disease.
+They also help find out how well treatment for lymphoma is working.

-Many diseases can cause increases in LDH levels.
+Many diseases can cause LDH levels to go up.
 Other tests are usually needed to confirm a diagnosis.